breadoliveoilsalt/echo-server/README.md

 Welcome!

 This echo server is written in Java.
-Its build is handled by Gradle; the Gradle wrapper runs on Gradle v5.6.2.
+Its build is handled by Gradle; the Gradle wrapper runs Gradle v5.6.2.
 Tests are written with JUnit v4.12.

 ## Running the App Locally